 When should I take this course

 6 months before you plan to take the test to obtain your CDL.
-New classes begin every January and July.
+New classes begin every August.

 What will the class offer me